 Catherine van Houten.
 Two Souls Four Lives: The Lives and Former Lives of Paramhansa Yogananda and His Disciple Swami Kriyananda.
 Paperback ed.
 Nevada City, CA: Crystal Clarity Publishers, 2010.

-The impression: Some use both William and Yogananda, and blithe Americans buy and pay in a way.
+The impression: Some guys use both William and Yogananda, and many Americans buy and pay in a way.
+There is a market!

 There ought to be some thin blue line somewhere here.
 One thing is searching your real-life ancestors and roots in Europe and elsewhere.
 Digging up one's roots or forming a family tree seems to be largely fun and rewarding.
 But the moment we get devoid of hard facts or much plausible evidence, and start a business on top of it, we may have entered something worse than thin ice.
 It is like that with claimed, past lives with little or no evidence given of them.
 Yet, don't let this caveat stop you in your research.
 Just calibrate your output to conform with the evidence in question.
 Put another way: "Don't cry out loud of findings without traces of evidence and give others a too loose or unfounded faith, and then go on to earn money thereby."